Afraz496/comm673/README.md

 This repository consists of 3 code files:

 1. `simplemodel.m`: Replicates the plots on page 16 from Section 2 of the paper
-2. `solve_equilibrium.m`: Implements the Shooting Method which is under Section 3.4 Method 1 (page 27).
-The full algorithm description can be found on the paper.
-Using Sannikov (2014) with a modified Investment Function here.
+2. `shootingplots.m`: Implements the Shooting Method which is under Section 3.4 Method 1 (page 27).
+It also plots the change of sigma.
 3. `plotiterative.m`: Implements the Iterative Method which is under Section 3.5 Method 2 (page 33) on some key parameters of interest.

 ## Simple Model